Ryan Taylor (footballer, born 1984): Later career

 On 27 October 2020, Taylor joined Northern Premier League Division One North West club Colne.
 The 2020–21 season was curtailed after just nine games for Colne.
 He played in goal for the club after goalkeeper Joel Torrance was sent off five minutes before half-time in an FA Trophy victory over Buxton in November 2021.
 He joined Northern Premier League Premier Division club Buxton in January 2022.

 International career

 Taylor made his debut for the England under-21 team in a 2–1 defeat to Austria in a 2006 UEFA European Under-21 Championship qualification match at Elland Road on 7 October 2005.
 He then played in a 4–1 victory over Poland four days later at Hillsborough.
 He then featured in both legs of England U21s qualification play-off defeat to France, before making his final appearance for the under-21s in a 3–1 friendly win over Norway on 28 February 2006.

+Coaching career

+Taylor was appointed as a Lead Development Phase Coach at Preston North End in September 2025.

 Style of play

-Taylor is a versatile player, able to operate as a full back or across the midfield.
-He is also a dead ball specialist, able to effectively take free kicks, long throws, and penalties.
-Newcastle fans nicknamed him "over-the-wall", in reference to his free-kick taking abilities.
+Taylor was a versatile player, operating as a full-back or across the midfield.
+He was also a dead ball specialist, able to take free kicks, long throws, and penalties effectively.
+Newcastle fans nicknamed him "over-the-wall", in reference to his free kick taking abilities.